dabeng/OrgChart/README.md

 ### Methods
 I'm sure that you can grasp the key points of the methods below after you try out demo -- [edit orgchart](http://dabeng.github.io/OrgChart/edit-orgchart/).

-#### $container.orgchart(options)
+#### var oc = $container.orgchart(options)
 Embeds an organization chart in designated container.
 Accepts an options object and you can go through the "options" section to find which options are required.
+Variable oc is the instance of class OrgChart.
+#### init(newOptions)
+It's the useful way when users want to re-initialize or refresh orgchart based on new options or reload new data.
-#### .addParent(data, opts)
+#### addParent(data, opts)
 Adds parent node(actullay it's always root node) for current orgchart.
 <table>
   <thead>